Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!: Release

 The games were released internationally on 16 November 2018.
 Bundles of the games with the Poké Ball Plus controller were announced, as well as a Nintendo Switch console bundle, including the games, brown and yellow colored Joy-Con, and a dock with artwork of Eevee and Pikachu.
 On 21 September 2018, Amazon began offering pre-orders for the Let's Go, Pikachu! and Let's Go, Eevee!
 Switch bundle.

 Reception

-Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! received "generally favorable reviews" from critics, according to review aggregator Metacritic.
+Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! received "generally favorable reviews" from critics, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the games received strong approval, being recommended by 80% of critics.
 Critics applauded the gameplay, nostalgia, accessibility to new players, and charm of the games, while criticising its motion controls.

 IGN's Miranda Sanchez praised the game's catching mechanic which drew inspiration from the gameplay of Pokémon Go.
 She mentioned that she could "prioritize catching the Pokémon I actually wanted" and avoiding undesired ones thanks to the games' new overworld view of the Pokémon.

 The implementation of the motion controls has been criticized by some sources for reducing accessibility to some players with fine-motor or physical disabilities.